 Community Colleges are making advances in private fund development as a result of taking a formal approach to philanthropic opportunities in the communities served by their colleges.
-By investing in the hiring of professional development staff to prospect and target foundations, businesses and alumni, establish planned giving programs and rejuvenate existing donor support, community colleges have successfully grown their endowments and increased donations to their institutions.
+By investing in the hiring of professional development staff to prospect and target foundations,

-Private donations to community colleges appear to be on the rise as more two-year institutions develop fund-raising programs116, 117.
+Private donations to community colleges appear to be on the rise as more two-year institutions develop fund-raising programs121, 122.
 In the 2003-04 fiscal year, 100 public two-year institutions surveyed by the Council for Aid to Education raised \$122.4-million, up from the \$93.3-million raised by 86 community colleges surveyed the year before.
-118
+123